 For months these Indians had been murdering the settlers and travelers in western Nebraska and Kansas.
 Soldiers were sent to pursue them but always arrived on the scene of their action after the Indians were gone, finding nothing but the melancholy duty of burying the murdered citizens.

-Lieutenant Forsyth raised a company of fifty frontiersmen.
-Many of them had lost their dearest friends and relatives by the Indians.
+Forsyth raised a company of fifty frontiersmen.
+Many of them had lost their dearest friends and relatives to the Indians.
 Some of them were noted scouts.
 All of them enlisted to fight.

-Just at the river’s bank the rifles of the scouts flashed from the sand pits and groups of riders fell from their ponies.
+Just at the river’s bank, the rifles of the scouts flashed from the sandpits, and groups of riders fell from their ponies.
 On they came.
 Another volley and more Indians fell.
 Another, and another and another and another, with a steady aim and terrible effect.
 Roman Nose himself fell dead from his horse and the Indian line broke and scattered.
-Lieutenant Forsyth turned anxiously to his scout Grover.
+Forsyth turned anxiously to his scout Grover.
 “Can they do any better than that?” he asked.
-“I have been on these plains, boy and man, for twenty years and I never saw anything like it,” answered the scout.
+“I have been on these plains, boy, and man, for twenty years and I never saw anything like it,” answered the scout.
 “Then we have got them,” replied Forsyth.

 It was in the forenoon of September 25th, when a dark moving patch appeared far off on the prairie.
 It grew larger until the watchers saw that it was an ambulance and a column of cavalry.
 They knew then that the battle and the siege of Beecher Island were over.
 The Indians fled as the soldiers came near, and soon the starving and wounded were being cared for.